asteca/ASteCA/docs/source/contents/installation.rst

    Select yes when asked: *Do you whish the installer to prepend the Miniconda3 install location to PATH in your ~/path?*
-3. Close and re-open your terminal for the changes to take effect.
+3. Restart your terminal for the changes to take effect.
-4. Create a virtual environment for ``ASteCA`` with the command:
+4. Create a virtual environment for **ASteCA** with the command:

    .. code-block:: bash